-This document outlines the process to disable and re-enable AutoTune using MultiReader.
+This document outlines the process to disable and re-enable AutoTune using ItemTest.
 By default, Monza 6 chips will have AutoTune enabled.
-The instructions here use a Monza R6 tag and MultiReader but this process also works for Monza R6-P and Monza S6-C tag chips, noting that the AutoTune disable bit is in a different location.
+The instructions here use a Monza R6 tag and ItemTest but this process also works for Monza R6-P and Monza R6-A tag chips, noting that the AutoTune disable bit is in a different location.
 Any RAIN RFID reader that can read and write to reserved memory can follow the steps outlined here to disable or re-enable AutoTune.

 - Windows host PC

 - Speedway Revolution with a Mini-Guardrail antenna, connected via Ethernet to the computer

 The AutoTune disable bit is marked "A" on the memory map below, in word 5 of the reserved memory for Monza R6.
 When A is set to 0, AutoTune is enabled.
 When set to 1, AutoTune is disabled.
 To set this bit to one and disable AutoTune, send a write command to that word greater than or equal to 8000h, such as FFFFh.
 (Note that "8000" in hex is the same as "1000 0000 0000 0000" in binary.)
 Only bit A will be written to.
 This word may now be inventoried to verify that bit A has changed.
 To re-enable AutoTune, send a write command of less than or equal to 7FFFh, such as 0000h.
 This will effectively set A to 0.

 Figure 1.
 Reserved memory map of Monza R6, taken from section 4.1 of the Monza R6 TagChip Datasheet